top of page

 Finding the Right Specialist for Your Specific Cancer

-If you are considering a second opinion from Dana-Farber or Memorial Sloan Kettering (MSK) in 2026, you are likely facing an important treatment decision and want confirmation from a highly experienced U.S. cancer specialist before moving forward.
+If you are considering a collaborative second opinion from Dana-Farber or Memorial Sloan Kettering (MSK) in 2026, you are likely facing an important treatment decision and want clarity and educational insights from a highly experienced U.S. cancer specialist before moving forward.

-During an initial consultation, one patient with gastric cancer explained his thinking clearly: he wanted confirmation from a U.S. specialist before committing to treatment.
+During an initial consultation, one patient with gastric cancer explained his thinking clearly: he wanted educational clarity and expert perspective from a U.S. specialist before committing to treatment.

 Like many patients, he mentioned Dana-Farber by name not because it was necessarily the best fit for his cancer type, but because it was the most familiar.